Andrettin/Wyrmsun/readme.txt

 * Miscellaneous
 - Units' names now appear in a tooltip when they are hovered.

-* Quests
-- The Caverns of Flame quest (Dwarf) now gives 2 technology points instead of 1.
-- The Razing of Opitergium quest (Teuton) now gives 3 technology points instead of 2.

 * Units
 - Improved the calculation of the XP required for level up.
 - Improved the XP bar display.
-- Added Dwarven Transport (graphics by Jinn).
 - Germanic Skutans and Goblin Archers no longer use different animations for melee and ranged attacks.
 - Blood Bats and Dread Bats now give more experience.
 - Dread Bats now deal less damage.